NCAR/wrf_hydro_docker/dev/domaintesting/Readme.md

 >docker build -f .\Dockerfile -t wrfhydro/dev:domaintesting .
 ```

-This will copy the setEnvar.sh script from `./domaintesting` into the compile directory in the container, and
+This will copy the `setEnvar.sh` script from `./domaintesting` into the compile directory in the container, and
 it will also configure and compile WRF-Hydro within the container.

-Next, you will want to copy the entire Run directory from compiled WRF-Hydro code to local directory.
+Next, you will want to copy the entire Run directory from compiled WRF-Hydro code to a local directory.
 Make sure the output directory does not yet exist:

 ```
 >docker cp -L <container ID>:/home/docker/wrf_hydro_nwm_public/trunk/NDHMS/Run <target Run directory>